Thinking about an LA to San Diego road trip?

 LA to San Diego Drive – Alternate Itinerary

-This alternate itinerary gives you different stops on Day 1 and 2.
+This alternate Los Angeles to San Diego road trip itinerary gives you different stops for days 1 and 2.
 As I mentioned, this will help you customize your trip according to your likes, plan multiple trips or extend a trip.

 Day 1 – Newport Beach / Laguna Beach